Sony WF-1000XM4 vs WF-1000XM3: which are better?

 The XM3s also use Sony's DSEE HX sound processor, which can upscale low-bitrate music files to near hi-res quality.

 Noise-cancelling comes as standard, while there are some other modes to get your teeth into.
-Ambient Sound allows in a bit more outside noise to make you more aware of your surroundings, while Quick Attention lets you hold a quick conversation without having to take the earbuds out.
+Ambient Sound allows in more outside noise to make you aware of your surroundings, while Quick Attention lets you hold a quick conversation without having to take the earbuds out.

 The WF-1000XM4 boast a completely new Integrated Processor V1, a Sony chip that, along with new 6mm drivers, makes for better noise-cancelling and improved sound quality.
 Instead of DSEE HX, the XM4 get a new DSEE Extreme engine for upscaling low-quality audio files.
 For hi-res audio, there's support for Sony's LDAC codec, which means you can listen to files up to 32-bit/96kHz over Bluetooth at up to 990kbps.

-The carry case for the XM4 boasts wireless charging and the battery can be boosted by placing it on the back of compatible smartphone like the Sony Xperia 1 III.
+The carry case for the XM4 boasts wireless charging and the battery can be boosted by placing it on the back of compatible smartphones, such as the Sony Xperia 1 III.

-They also play nice with Google's Fast Pair feature for fuss-free pairing with an Android device, too.
+They also support Google's Fast Pair feature for fuss-free pairing with an Android device, too.
 More of a Microsoft fan?
 Its Swift Pair feature is also supported, for quick pairing to Windows 10 devices.
 The XM3 offer no such options.

-Lastly, one of the big differences between the two is that the WF-10000XM4 are IPX4 water-resistant, whereas the older model offers you no such protection.
+Lastly, one of the big differences between the two is that the WF-1000XM4 are IPX4 water-resistant, whereas the older model offers no such protection.
 So, if you're wanting a pair for the gym or your weekly run around the local park, there's really only one option.

 **Winner** Sony WF-1000XM4